 Matt has spoken at the British House of Commons and Australia’s Parliament House, and regularly serves as an invited speaker at conferences and events.
 From 2016-2017 he was the first ever Creative in Residence at the State Library of Queensland and a Creative/Researcher at British Library Labs.

-Matt also holds a Ph.D. in Modern Intellectual History from the University of London.
+Matt holds a Ph.D. in Modern Intellectual History from the University of London, and holds PRINCE2 Registered Practitioner certification for project management.
 His writing credits cover a range of print and online media in the US, UK, and beyond.

 Here are a few public case studies.